- Action demanded on congestion and air pollution

 - Flood defence scheme plans on show

-- Civic Centre redevelopment to progress?
+- Civic Centre site redevelopment progressing

 - Railway subway campaign continues